Standards of the Schwarz Vulpes Companion Dog

 Color and Markings

 Noses always remain black and the skin should be dark in pigmentation.
 Ears are outlined in black as well as the tip of the tail.
 Muzzles can be white or cream.
 All muzzles lighten with the years, but the nose should always remain black no matter the color of the muzzle.
 The color of the dog should never, ever be judged over character, temperament or conformation!
-Young pups have dark fur and muzzles.
+Young pups have dark fur and muzzles. newborns are born black or very dark.

 Coat Color and Markings